ankitects/anki-manual/src/backups.md

 To restore from an automatic backup:

-- Open Anki, and choose Switch Profile from the File menu.
+- Open Anki and choose Switch Profile from the File menu.
 - Click on the "Open Backup" button.
 - Select the backup you wish to restore from.